 Make time to visit a local sawmill to see the raw timber being processed ready for the market.

 The township of Dingo is a convenient access point for exploring the Blackdown Tablelands, a sandstone plateau rising abruptly from the surrounding plains.
-Blackdown Tableland National Park is home to rare fauna, diverse vegetations, Aboriginal culture and spectacular scenery.
+Blackdown Tableland National Park is home to rare fauna, diverse vegetation, Aboriginal culture and spectacular scenery.
 Take one of the many walks to view caves, cliffs, cascading waterfalls and some of the many species of birds and animals abundant in the park.
-Except for a section of the Loop Road, most roads are suitable for careful driving in conventional vehicles.
+Except for a section of the Loop Road, most roads are suitable for careful driving in conventional vehicles but not suitable for caravans.